 There are many ways to increase followers to your blog and Pinterest is a great way to do that.
 Below are the simplest ways to get started:

-- Create a content plan and social calendar – Jot down all of the events coming up in the year that would work well with your blog to inspire content and pinning.
+Jot down all of the events coming up in the year that would work well with your blog to inspire content and pinning.

-- Be visual – Using design tools, you can easily take creative stock imagery and make them your own by adding collages, titles and text.
+Using design tools, you can easily take creative stock imagery and make them your own by adding collages, titles and text.
 These will make eye-catching posts for Pinterest for others to pin and it makes you more appealing to follow.
 Make sure to always include your website on images along with the blog title to increase exposure.

-- Make your content searchable – Having the visuals is good but pointless if you aren’t working on getting them seen.
+Having the visuals is good but pointless if you aren’t working on getting them seen.
 Make sure your content is tagged with relevant hashtags, adjectives and keywords.

-- Be active – Making sure you are posting each time you blog is important, as well as staying active in-between blog posts to keep visitor engagement high.
+Making sure you are posting each time you blog is important, as well as staying active in-between blog posts to keep visitor engagement high.
 Staying active means engaging and interacting more, and pinning content that is more likely to show at certain times.
 This means keeping up to date with what’s going on in the world, especially within your area of interest and expertise.

-- Analyse and look at insights – List your profile as a business one so you can monitor your engagement statistics including monthly visitors, impressions and engagements with a more granular analysis on demographics and categories insights.
+List your profile as a business one so you can monitor your engagement statistics including monthly visitors, impressions and engagements with a more granular analysis on demographics and categories insights.
 This will all help with content plans and help give you an advantage on timing posts.

 How to use Pinterest to drive traffic to your blog

 Ready to take your pinning to the next level?
 See how Pinterest for blogging works wonders for improving your traffic.

 - Start by doing some initial research.
-Don’t be put off by the word research as this actually, involves spending some time each day on Pinterest doing different searches to see what content appears and works best.
+Don’t be put off by the word research as this actually involves spending some time each day on Pinterest doing different searches to see what content appears and works best.
 Try to make note of the time of day, whether there is an event like ‘International Women’s Day’ on the horizon, whether it is the weekend etc., as all of this will help you analyse what ranks in the feeds and how relevant content is to the searches.
 This will give you great insight on what captions and hashtags to use, and when to post depending on your topic.

 - Look at useful design tools like Canva to create aesthetic visuals with titles to your blogs.
 Use these in relevant boards on your Pinterest profile along with captions that tease the content inside to encourage pins from your boards.
 The more visual, the better!

-- Use a social calendar to plan content in line with relevant and useful celebration days.
+- Use a social calendar to plan content in line with relevant and useful celebratory days.
 This can work brilliantly especially if you have niche homemade products to sell that can link to Mother’s Day, for instance.

 - Using relevant hashtags isn’t just for Twitter.
 These tags can help widen your reach and deliver more traffic to your content.
 You will have more visibility and a better chance of popping up by using them and Pinterest highly encourages this.
 The algorithm likes hashtags as it can connect similar content to provide a better user experience for Pinterest.